yubshan/scribble-it/README.md

 - **Efficient Search:** Search function that enables users to efficiently look up specific tasks lists using keywords, without having to browse through the entire list of entries.

 ## Contact

 If you have any questions, suggestions, or feedback, feel free to reach out to us at [shresthayubshan09@gmail.com] or [0aug.anusha@gmail.com]

-_Keep an eye on this section for updates as we continue to enhance and expand Scribble it's capabilities._
+_Keep an eye on this section for updates as we continue to enhance and expand Scribble its capabilities._